↑

 • Melt chocolate candy coating according to package directions.

-• Dip the candies into the melted chocolate with a fork, tap off the extra, and place back on the waxed paper.
+• Dip the candies into the melted chocolate with a fork or dipping tool, tap off the extra, and place back on wax or parchment paper.

 Video